kyma-project/third-party-images/fluent-bit/README.md

 This image is based on the official [Fluent Bit Docker Image](https://github.com/fluent/fluent-bit-docker-image).

-Changes are made to be based on on the latest debian:testing-slim in contrast to distroless, that is always debian:stable based.
+We add modifications so that we use the latest `debian:testing-slim` variant, as opposed to the upstream distroless image, which is always `debian:stable`-based.

 The custom plugin pugin has following customizations:
 * loki output plugin